-- b) Second offense three (3) days out-of-school suspension - c) Third offense five (5) days out-of-school suspension.
+- a) First offense three (3) days in-school suspension - b) Second offense three (3) days out-of-school suspension - c) Third offense five (5) days out-of-school suspension.

 In the event that any student leaves school grounds without permission, local law enforcement will be notified.